slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"We don’t make movies to make money; We make money to make more movies."
 -- Walt Disney [1901]*

 Money is a force multiplier to help you live the life of your dreams.
 However, the perpetual pursuit of more is not the path to happiness.
-Money doesn’t purchase happiness; it buys freedom.
+Money doesn’t purchase happiness, it buys freedom.

 > *"Don’t think money does everything or you are going to end up doing everything for money."
 -- Voltaire [1694]*